Zynton/xpmaker/README.md

 * Adds beams between notes automatically

 ## Notes
-* The python version (`xpmaker.py`) is an earlier version to be used with the command line.
-No notation features with that version.
-* The `manage.py` file is not actually necessary as the current version of _XP-MAKER_ works with HTML and Javascript alone.
 * _XP-MAKER_ uses _ABCJS_ for all music notation and MIDI generation.

 ## License